Safe third country

 Author

-According to the law, a country is declared a safe third country by the government based on a proposal of the Ministry of Interior, which regularly monitors the situation in the country through the information gathered by other EU Member States, EU institutions and other relevant international organisations.[2]
+According to the law, a country is declared a safe third country by the government based on a proposal of the Ministry of the Interior, which regularly monitors the situation in relevant countries through information gathered by other EU Member States, EU institutions and other relevant international organisations.[2]

-In case the Ministry of Interior assesses that the conditions regarding the human rights situation have deteriorated considerably or if it doubts whether the country still fulfils the conditions for being considered as a safe third country, the Ministry of Interior can re-examine the safety of the country.
-In case the country can no longer be considered a safe third country, the Ministry of Interior can make a proposal to remove it from the list of safe third countries.[3]
+In case the Ministry of the Interior deems that the conditions regarding the human rights situation in a given country have deteriorated considerably or if it doubts that the latter still fulfils the conditions for being considered as a safe third country, it can re-examine the safety of the country.
+In case the country can no longer be considered a safe third country, the Ministry of the Interior can make a proposal to the Government to remove it from the list of safe third countries.[3]

 The Government notifies the European Commission of the declaration of a country as a safe third country and of changes relating thereto.[4]

-The government adopted an Ordinance on 15 May 2008 to declare Croatia a safe third country.[5]
+On 15 May 2008, the government adopted an Ordinance to declare Croatia a safe third country.[5]
 This is the only country to have been declared as such by Slovenian authorities and the safe third country principle has not been used since the accession of Croatia to the EU in July 2013.

 Safety criteria